Vacation Rental Blogging 101

 Please share what you are doing to make your vacation rental special.

 Now matter how well you treat your guests or how professional your operation is, sooner or later someone is going to complain.
 With the advent of online reviews, if a disgruntled guest wants to retaliate they now have a place to do it.
 You must have a plan in place to handle the unexpected breakdowns and misunderstandings that arise out of your rental policy, rules, and regulations.
-Here are some common complaint issues and the solutions used by top managers and owners.
+Every aspect of the operation, from the inquiry and booking process to the check out and follow-up should be simple and seamless, so that your guests can focus on the vacation experience.

 Policy Complaints and Misunderstandings